-So carrying 27 kgs of luggage from India to Australia was my very first challenge!!!
+My first international travel experience & first solo traveling experience.
+Carrying 27 kgs of luggage from India to Australia was my very first challenge!

 I landed in Perth and somehow managed to get to the place I am staying.
-I am sharing a house with 5 other people who are doing the same course as mine, 4 of them are Italian and 1 is an Indian like me.
+I am sharing a house with 5 other people who are doing the same course as mine, 4 of them are Italians and 1 is an Indian too.

 On the very first day itself, we all gelled well with each other and became cordial roomies.
 They all are lovely people!